bulgantamiri/fibostackclient/doc/source/cli/backwards-incompatible.rst

 Backwards Incompatible Changes
 ==============================

-Despite our best efforts, sometimes the OpenStackClient team may introduce a backwards incompatible change.
+Despite our best efforts, sometimes the fibostackClient team may introduce a backwards incompatible change.
 For user convenience we are tracking any such changes here (as of the 1.0.0 release).

-Should positional arguments for a command need to change, the OpenStackClient team attempts to make the transition as painless as possible.
+Should positional arguments for a command need to change, the fibostackClient team attempts to make the transition as painless as possible.
 Look for deprecation warnings that indicate the new commands (or options) to use.